Melindrea/smaty.se-content/pages/locations.md

 shortTitle: Locations
 pageTitle: Details on where
 title: Locations
-excerpt: "Description of places and settings, both in the historical sense and contemporary."
+excerpt: "Description of places and settings, both in the historical sense and contemporary.
+Ranrike is the old name for Bohuslän, a province of Sweden."
 ---

 ## Bohuslän